sjorn3/elm-fields/README.md

-{-| However, this is not different to using `List.map .name`, so what can we do that we could already?
+{-| However, this is not different to using `List.map .name`, so what can we do that we couldn't already?
 You might want to reset all of the enemies ammo to 20 at the start of a new round.
 -}
 resetEnemies : List Enemy -> List Enemy